dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 * CF-compliant NetCDF3 files.
 * The output of the wrf_interp utility.

-If there are the NetCDF output from WRF, use UPP to post-process it.
+If there is NetCDF output from WRF, use UPP to post-process it.
-It does not need to be "lat-lon"... it can be post-processed to whatever projection is needed..
+It does not need to be "lat-lon"... it can be post-processed to whatever projection is needed.

 There is in general no easy way to convert NetCDF to GRIB.
 If the NetCDF data is self generated, make it look like the NetCDF output from